Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
-- Verify that the page is responsive.
+- Verified that the page is responsive.
-- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
+- Verified that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
-- Verify that the padding wrapping the tour dates content changes on phone devices.
+- Verified that the padding wrapping the tour dates content changes on phone devices.
-- Verify that the text column next to the map gets stacked on top of the map on phone devices.
+- Verified that the text column next to the map gets stacked on top of the map on phone devices.
-- Verify that on phone devices the Copyright column disappears and only the social links column show.
+- Verified that on phone devices the Copyright column disappears and only the social links column show.

 #### Contact page
-- Verify that the navbar logo links back to the index page.
+- Verified that the navbar logo links back to the index page.
-- Verify that the hovering effect works on all links in the navbar menu and links to their respective pages.
+- Verified that the hovering effect works on all links in the navbar menu and links to their respective pages.
-- Verify that the hero image covers the width of the viewport.
+- Verified that the hero image covers the width of the viewport.
-- Verify that the form is working correct and that the fields that are required points this out when left blank.
+- Verified that the form is working correct and that the fields that are required points this out when left blank.
-- Verify that you have to include a @ in the email field to be able to send the message.
+- Verified that you have to include a @ in the email field to be able to send the message.
-- Verify that checkbox is working.
+- Verified that checkbox is working.
-- Verify that when the form is filled in correctly a pop up sign will show telling the visitor that the inbox is currently closed.
+- Verified that when the form is filled in correctly a pop up sign will show telling the visitor that the inbox is currently closed.
-- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.
+- Verified that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers: